About telehealth for children and teenagers with disability, autism or other additional needs

 Setting goals is essential to making sure that telehealth therapy supports your child’s development.

 The professional should work with you and your child to ensure that your child’s and family’s goals drive what happens in telehealth therapy sessions, just like in in-person sessions.
 For example, a goal might be for your child to hold a spoon and feed themselves, learn how to take turns, or manage their anxiety.

 This means sessions will look and feel different for all families.

-For children aged 0-11 years with disability, autism and other additional needs, you’ll be encouraged to take an active role in your child’s therapy sessions.
+For children aged 0-11 years with disability, autism or other additional needs, you’ll be encouraged to take an active role in your child’s therapy sessions.
 This means you’ll do activities with your child, rather than your child and the professional working by themselves.
 This can help you learn how to support your child’s development at home.
 It also means your child and the professional can build their relationship gradually.

-Here are some things that might happen at telehealth therapy sessions for young children with disability, autism and other additional needs:
+Here are some things that might happen at telehealth therapy sessions for young children with disability, autism or other additional needs: